criticalmash/midden/README.md

 ![midden expand-2](./src/images/midden-expand-2.gif)

+Long text variables are shortened for display and can be expanded like objects and arrays.

 The footer of our Midden display tells us which line midden was called from so that we can remove the call to midden when we're done.

 # Install